zhijie-os/YourStore/README.md

-# YourStore: A project for CPSC 471
+# YourStore: An Online Shopping Site